-Join Lillian Pierson, P.E. for an in-depth discussion in this video Introducing core concepts of recommendation systems, part of Introduction to Python Recommendation Systems for Machine Learning.
+Join Lillian Pierson, P.E. for an in-depth discussion in this video Introducing core concepts of recommendation systems, part of Building a Recommendation System with Python Machine Learning & AI.

 - [Instructor] We'll start first by looking at the fundamentals of recommendation systems.
 The fundamental purpose of a recommendation system is to find and recommend items that a user is most likely to be interested in.
 I'm sure you've used recommendation systems if you've used sites like Amazon, Apple Music, or Netflix.
 Recommendation systems are used to make product recommendations at sites like Amazon.com and Etsy.
 Netflix uses recommendation systems to make movie recommendations.